Pictures of Belonging: Miki Hayakawa, Hisako Hibi, and Miné Okubo

 Description

-Miki Hayakawa (1899-1953), Hisako Hibi (1907-1991), and Miné Okubo (1912-2001) were three of the most active and visible female American artists of Japanese descent in the years leading up to World War II.
-Their acclaimed careers spanned eight decades and four U.S. states, yet the full extent of their contributions remain underrecognized within twentieth-century American art history.
+Miki Hayakawa (1899-1953), Hisako Hibi (1907-1991), and Miné Okubo (1912-2001) were three of the most active and critically acclaimed American artists of Japanese descent in the years leading up to World War II.
+Their careers spanned eight decades and four US states, yet the full extent of their contributions remain underrecognized within twentieth-century American art history.

 The exhibition includes works by Hisako Hibi and Miné Okubo recently acquired for SAAM’s collection, part of a multi-year initiative to expand and enrich the representation of Asian American experiences, perspectives, and artistic accomplishment in public displays and new scholarship.

-This nationally touring exhibition is organized by ShiPu Wang, Coats Family Chair in the Arts, and Professor of Art History at the University of California, Merced, and the Japanese American National Museum.
-The coordinating curator at SAAM is Melissa Ho with Anna Lee, curatorial assistant for Asian American art.
+Pictures of Belonging is curated by ShiPu Wang, Coats Family Chair in the Arts, and professor at the University of California, Merced, and organized by the Japanese American National Museum.
+The exhibition is coordinated at SAAM by Melissa Ho, curator of twentieth-century art, with Anna Lee, curatorial assistant for Asian American art.

 Visiting Information